docker-library/official-images/bashbrew/README.md

    bashbrew [global options] command [command options] [arguments...]

 COMMANDS:
-     list   list repo:tag combinations for a given repo build  build (and tag) repo:tag combinations for a given repo tag    tag repo:tag into a namespace (especially for pushing) push   push namespace/repo:tag (see also "tag")
+     list, ls    list repo:tag combinations for a given repo build       build (and tag) repo:tag combinations for a given repo tag         tag repo:tag into a namespace (especially for pushing) push        push namespace/repo:tag (see also "tag")
+     put-shared  update shared tags in the registry (and multi-architecture tags) help, h     Shows a list of commands or help for one command
    plumbing:
-     children  print the repos built FROM a given repo or repo:tag parents   print the repos this repo or repo:tag is FROM cat       print manifest contents for repo or repo:tag from      print FROM for repo:tag
+     children, offspring, descendants, progeny  print the repos built FROM a given repo or repo:tag parents, ancestors, progenitors            print the repos this repo or repo:tag is FROM cat                                        print manifest contents for repo or repo:tag from                                       print FROM for repo:tag

 GLOBAL OPTIONS:
    --debug                  enable more output (esp. all "docker build" output instead of only output on failure) [$BASHBREW_DEBUG]
-   --no-sort                do not apply any sorting, even via --build-order --constraint value       build constraints (see Constraints in Manifest2822Entry) --exclusive-constraints  skip entries which do not have Constraints --config value           where default "flags" configuration can be overridden more persistently (default: "/home/tianon/.config/bashbrew") [$BASHBREW_CONFIG]
+   --no-sort                do not apply any sorting, even via --build-order --arch value             the current platform architecture (default: "amd64") [$BASHBREW_ARCH] --constraint value       build constraints (see Constraints in Manifest2822Entry) [$BASHBREW_CONSTRAINTS] --exclusive-constraints  skip entries which do not have Constraints --arch-namespace value   architecture to push namespace mappings for creating indexes/manifest lists ("arch=namespace" ala "s390x=tianons390x") [$BASHBREW_ARCH_NAMESPACES]
+   --config value           where default "flags" configuration can be overridden more persistently (default: "/home/tianon/.config/bashbrew") [$BASHBREW_CONFIG]
    --library value          where the bodies are buried (default: "/home/tianon/docker/official-images/library") [$BASHBREW_LIBRARY]
    --cache value            where the git wizardry is stashed (default: "/home/tianon/.cache/bashbrew") [$BASHBREW_CACHE] --help, -h, -?           show help
 ```

-## Building
+## Installing

-Go version 1.6 or above is required for compilation of Bashbrew.

-Bashbrew itself is built using `gb` ([github.com/constabulary/gb](https://github.com/constabulary/gb)).

-Once in the `go` subdirectory, `gb build` should produce `go/bin/bashbrew`, ready for use.

 Pre-built binaries are available to [download from Jenkins (for a large variety of supported architectures)](https://doi-janky.infosiftr.net/job/bashbrew/lastSuccessfulBuild/artifact/bin/).

+For building `bashbrew` yourself, there are clues in [`bashbrew.sh`](bashbrew.sh) and [`.travis.yml`](../.travis.yml) (although it's a pretty standard Go application).

 ## Usage